elgs/yotta-node/README.md

 ## findFromValue
-`findFromValue` works exactly as `findKeysFromValue`, with the only exception that it returns a key value object, as opposed to an array of keys returned by `findKeysFromValue`.
+`findFromValue` works exactly as `findKeysFromValue`, with the only exception that it returns a key value object, as opposed to an array of keys, like returned by `findKeysFromValue`.
 ```javascript
 var indexPath = 'raw';
 var test = function(value){